-

 Homelessness Issues

-- Freezing Nights – Friday nights at FCC Puyallup (November through March) – 7 pm to 8 am (click link for other nights’ schedules) Click here for volunteer forms.
+- Freezing Nights – Friday nights at FCC Puyallup (November-March) – 7 pm to 7 am

 - Helping Hand House – Family homeless shelter & transitional housing